adamsilver/fdpb/03-book-a-flight.md

 - The `role="grid"` attribute tells screen readers, such as JAWS, that this is not a regular table and that the arrow keys can be used to navigate it with Javascript.
 - Each `<td>` has `tabindex="-1"` except for the selected day, which has `tabindex="0"`.
 This means that the user can tab straight onto the selected day and navigate from there using the arrow keys.
 - When the user presses the arrow keys to select a new day the previously selected day will be set to `tabindex="-1"` and the newly selected day will be set to `tabindex="0"`.
 This is known as roving tabs, which makes the grid just one tab stop.
 Otherwise users would have to tab ~30 times to move beyond the calendar with their keyboard.
-- Pressing <kbd>left</kbd> moves to the previous day.
-Pressing <kbd>right</kbd> moves to the next day.
-Pressing <kbd>up</kbd> moves to the same day in the previous week.
-Pressing <kbd>down</kbd> moves to the same day in the next week.
-Users can move freely between months using this approach.
+- Pressing <kbd>Left</kbd> moves to the previous day.
+Pressing <kbd>Right</kbd> moves to the next day.
+Pressing <kbd>Up</kbd> moves to the same day in the previous week.
+Pressing <kbd>Down</kbd> moves to the same day in the next week.
+This way, users can move freely between months.
 - Pressing <kbd>Enter</kbd> or <kbd>Space</kbd> will confirm selection, populate the text box with the date, move focus back to the text box and finally, close the calendar.
-- Pressing <kbd>escape</kbd> hides the calendar and moves focus to the button.
+- Pressing <kbd>Escape</kbd> hides the calendar and moves focus to the button.
-- Pressing <kbd>tab</kbd> within the grid should hide the calendar and move to the next control, whatever that may be.
+- Pressing <kbd>Tab</kbd> within the grid should hide the calendar and move to the next control, whatever that may be.

 #### Screen Readers